Rileyasuchus: History and taxonomy

-Friedrich von Huene named the new genus for two vertebrae and a humerus from deposits in Bristol.
+In 1902, Friedrich von Huene named the new genus for two vertebrae and a humerus from deposits in Bristol.
 He had recognized it as a phytosaur by 1908 (by which point a few Palaeosaurus species had been added to the genus).

 It seems to have sat unrecognized for most of the 20th century, except for 1961 when Oskar Kuhn renamed it from Rileya to Rileyasuchus.
 Adrian Hunt in 1994 (doctoral dissertation) first suggested that it was a herrerasaurid, although this was never published.
 Benton et al. (2000) indicated that the type specimen was actually a chimera composed of a phytosaur humerus and Thecodontosaurus vertebrae.
 It is best regarded as a nomen dubium.

+Rileya was named after palaeontologist and surgeon Henry Riley who helped to discover the first known fossils in Bristol in 1834.

 Paleobiology

 As a phytosaur, it would have been a semi-aquatic crocodile-like predator.